Road Racerz is proudly supported by our readers. Products purchased through links on our site may provide us a commission. Learn More

 Facts About Neck Braces

-A dirt bike neck brace is meant to be used along with a full-face helmet.
+A dirt bike neck brace is meant to be used along with a full-face helmet (see top dirt bike helmets here).
 When used as such, it helps to prevent a potential neck injury.

 It’s meant to limit your neck’s range of movement without being uncomfortable or unpleasant to wear.
 When it’s properly fitted, it rests on your sternum at the front and your spine at the back, as well as your shoulders.